-Although Borjas, Freeman, and Katz found that immigration played a statistically significant part in the declining relative wage of low-skilled workers, they concluded that it had little effect on either the growth in wage inequality or in the wage gap between college and high school graduates.
+Borjas, Freeman, and Katz found that immigration played a statistically significant part in the declining relative wage of low-skilled workers.
+But they also concluded that it had little effect on either the growth in wage inequality or in the wage gap between college and high school graduates.
 The economists estimated that, between 1980 and 1995, immigration expanded the relative supply of workers with less than a high school degree by some 15%.
 If immigration had not been skewed in this manner, the relative wage of the scarcer low-skilled natives would have increased (assuming unchanged employer demand).
-By becoming a major supplier of low-skilled workers and thereby changing the nation's skill endowment from what it otherwise would have been, immigration may have accounted for some
+By becoming a major supplier of low-skilled workers and thereby changing the nation's skill endowment from what it otherwise would have been, immigration may have accounted for some 44% of the decrease over the 15-year period in the relative wage of workers with less than 12 years of schooling.
+The economists further estimated that immigration lowered the wage of low-skilled workers by about 5% between 1980 and 1995.